korpling/ANNIS/doc/doxygen/admin/configure-frontend.md

 ## custom visualizer and sorting ## {#custom-visualizer-and-sorting}

 It is also possible to use a custom visualizer for browsing a whole document.
-The configuration is in JSON-Syntax and placed in the corpus.properties file, which can be add to the ExtData directory of each corpus.
+The configuration is in JSON-Syntax file named document_browser.json, which can be add to the ExtData directory of each corpus.